 seedparameter will be ignored.
 Defaults to None.

 shuffle – If true, the class order in the incremental experiences is randomly shuffled.
-Default to false.
+Default to True.

 train_transform – The transformation to apply to the training data, e.g. a random crop, a normalization or a concatenation of different transformations (see torchvision.transform documentation for a comprehensive list of possible transformations).
 If no transformation is passed, the default train transformation will be used.